 - Speak clearly, at a normal volume and pace (see below for more information on using punctuation).

 - When you’re done, click the microphone again.

 If you make a mistake while you’re typing with your voice, you can move your cursor to the mistake and fix it without turning off the microphone.
 After you correct the mistake, move the cursor back to where you want to continue.

 To see a list of suggestions, right-click words underlined in gray.

-Voice Recording supports many languages, you can check here on Google support page.
+Voice Recording supports many languages, you can check here on the Google support page.

 The Google Docs voice recording is also supported on the Android and iPhone platforms.
 Here is a screenshot from my iPhone 5, at the bottom you can see a microphone on the keyboard, just click and start talking.
 It works like a charm, even with my accent.

 Text translation is very straight forward, here are the instructions.